-For a home to be certified Net Zero, it will have to meet certain qualifications.
-These are spelled out here, and come from the U.S. Department of Energy (unless you are building in a different country, of course).
-In short, there is a lot of overlap between these Net Zero Homes requirements and those for Energy Star certification.
+For a home to be certified net-zero, it will have to meet certain qualifications.
+These are spelled out by the U.S. Department of Energy (unless you are building in a different country, of course).
+In short, there is a lot of overlap between these net-zero home requirements and those for Energy Star certification.
 The homes must have Energy Star appliances and must have high-performance windows that meet certain standards.

 How Much Does it Cost?

 One doesn't necessarily go toward the net-zero option as a way of saving money.
 However, as discussed, there are absolutely crucial environmental needs that can be approached in this way.
 And, of course, the idea is to save money in the long run.

 An architectural site that focuses on helping people get the proper permits, 24plans.com, estimates, for one reference point, the cost of building a net-zero home at about $23,000 dollars more than a standard home.
 As you can see, this is a minor difference and can be made up by the savings in electric bills.